zerotier/libzt/docs/faq.md

 The ZeroTier protocol is inherently P2P and only falls back to a relay in the event that your direct link is interrupted.
 It's in our best interest to automatically find the quickest route for your data and to *not* handle your data.
 This has the obvious benefits of reduced latency for your game, but also provides you better security and control of your data and reduces our costs.
 It seems non-sensical to do it any other way.
 ZeroTier is not a "cloud" that you send all of your data to.

-We've just begun work on a native [Unity 3D](https://unity3d.com/) plugin to enable your Unity app to communicate over ZeroTier networks.
-You can check out our BETA [here](../integrations/Unity3D)
+We've just begun work on a native [Unity 3D](https://unity3d.com/) plugin to enable your Unity game to communicate over ZeroTier networks.
+You can check it out [here](../integrations/Unity3D)

 ***